dyninst/dyninst/.github/README.md

 - **os**
   The operating system to use
 - **extra-cmake-flags**
-  Additional flags directly passed to CMake.
+  Additional flags passed directly to CMake
 - **compiler**
-  The compiler to use.
+  The compiler to use
 - **compiler-version**
-  The compiler's version.
+  The compiler's version
 - **build-type**
   CMake build type to use.
-Default is `RELWITHDEBINFO`.
+Default is `RELWITHDEBINFO`
 - **install-dir**
-  Where to install Dyninst.
+  Where to install Dyninst
 - **src-dir**
   Location of Dyninst source to build.
+Default is `/dyninst/src`
 - **num-jobs**
   Number of CMake build jobs (i.e., `cmake --build --parallel N`).
+Default is 2
 - **extra-libs**
-  Additional libraries to install via the package manager.
+  Additional libraries to install via the OS-specific package manager

 ### Build Fedora ([actions/build-fedora](actions/build-fedora/action.yaml))

 *Builds a single configuration of Dyninst on one of the pre-built Fedora containers in the Dyninst container repo.*

 Only one version of gcc or clang is made available.
 This is because it is very difficult to get multiple versions of any compiler installed simultaneously on Fedora.

 **Inputs**
 - **extra-cmake-flags**
-  Additional flags directly passed to CMake
+  Additional flags passed directly to CMake
 - **compiler**
-  The compiler to use.
+  The compiler to use
 - **compiler-version**
-  The compiler's version.
+  The compiler's version
 - **build-type**
   CMake build type to use.
-CMake build type to use.
-Default is `RELWITHDEBINFO`.
+Default is `RELWITHDEBINFO`
 - **install-dir**
-  Where to install Dyninst.
+  Where to install Dyninst
 - **src-dir**
   Location of Dyninst source to build.
+Default is `/dyninst/src`
 - **num-jobs**
   Number of CMake build jobs (i.e., `cmake --build --parallel N`).
+Default is 2
 - **extra-libs**
-  Additional libraries to install via the package manager.
+  Additional libraries to install via `yum`

 ### Build Ubuntu ([actions/build-ubuntu](actions/build-ubuntu/action.yaml))